The subconscious mind is nothing but the “neural pathways” that have been established in your brain as result of your past beliefs and conditioning.

 The reason why staying in a space of relaxed awareness works at bringing down patterns of negativity is because,

-1. You stay consciously relaxed instead of reacting/panicking to your brain’s negative cycle, this ensures that your inherent vibration is one of being “fearless”, or open, which ensures that you are not fueling negativity (through your fear of it), thus breaking the cycle
+- You stay relaxed: You stay consciously relaxed instead of reacting/panicking to your brain’s negative cycle, this ensures that your inherent vibration is one of being “fearless”, or open, which ensures that you are not fueling negativity (through your fear of it), thus breaking the cycle.

 Staying in relaxed awareness automatically re-programs your subconscious mind to align with your conscious understanding.
 This is because, your awareness holds your conscious understanding and thus just staying in a space of awareness allows you to not only let go of reinforcing negative patterns but also allows you to register this conscious understanding into your subconscious (to build new neural pathways that contain this new understanding).